go-gremlin/gremlin/README.md

 # Gremlin Server Client for Go

 This library will allow you to connect to any graph database that supports TinkerPop3 using `Go`.
-This includes databases like Titan and Neo4J.
+This includes databases like JanusGraph and Neo4J.
 TinkerPop3 uses Gremlin Server to communicate with clients using either WebSockets or REST API.
 This library talks to Gremlin Server using WebSockets.

 *NB*: Please note that this driver is [currently looking for maintainers](https://github.com/go-gremlin/gremlin/issues/8).